 It starts with performing an audit on every version of your website (mobile, desktop, etc.).
 Make note of any differences you find between each version.
 If you seem to find very little variations between your sites, then chances are Google’s latest update won’t impact your rankings much.
 In other words, you’ve done well to create a mobile-first website.

 If, however, the content on your mobile pages is not the same as the content on your desktop pages, then you have some work to do.
 Keep in mind, study after study prove that more and more energized shoppers use mobile devices to browse and convert.
-That’s why Google’s going to make their mobile search index their primary index, which will benefit from frequent updates.
-You want to make sure that the mobile-version of your pages isn’t cheating your prospective customers out of the full experience.
+That’s why Google’s going to make its mobile search index its primary index, which will benefit from frequent updates.
+You want to make sure that the mobile version of your pages isn’t cheating your prospective customers out of the full experience.

 OperationROI can help.
 We’ll perform an audit on each version of your website, and provide action-point recommendations to ensure your rankings will improve across each of Google’s search indexes.
 Contact us today at 1-888-277-5429 or by filling out our contact form to learn more.No Mobile Strategy?
 Time to Contact Us!